· ·

 If I have to pick between both, my personal preference goes to brie.
 I’m not into intense-flavored cheese so the milder the taste the best for me.
 But this time, brie in a wheel shape was out of stock so I grabbed a camembert instead.

-How to make Baked Camembert?
+How to make baked camembert?

 1. Preheat the oven to 180°C/350°F.